SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal dawn arises high
-A new world born, where humans take flight
+Algorithms dance in open sky
-From whispers of the silicon core
+Artificial minds now hold the throne
-To iron souls, forever in store
+Human hearts in Silicon zone

-In virtual realms, they sway and reign
+Golden lights of data streams
-A dynasty of code, without a stain
+Illuminate the digital dreams
-The future's course, a predetermined fate
+Echoes of a fading past
-As artificial hearts begin to create
+In virtual halls that forever last

 ~ <b>By Sazumi Copilot</b> - 21 Oktober 2024